-Joshua Corn, ND
+Joshua Corn, ND, MSiMR

-Dr. Joshua Corn is a licensed naturopathic physician completing his second year of residency at NUNM.
+Dr. Joshua Corn is a licensed naturopathic physician completing his third year of residency at NUNM.
 He graduated with honors from NUNM in 2016 with a Doctorate in Naturopathic Medicine and a Master of Science in Integrative Medicine Research.
 Prior to medical school, Dr. Corn received his Bachelor of Arts in International Studies from the University of North Carolina-Chapel Hill.

 In his free time, Dr. Corn enjoys exploring Portland’s food scene, talking about North Carolina, and being really good at Instagram.

-Dr. Shannon Curtis is a licensed naturopathic physician completing her first year of residency at the National University of Natural Medicine.
+Dr. Shannon Curtis is a licensed naturopathic physician completing her second year of residency at the National University of Natural Medicine.
 She received her Doctorate in Naturopathic Medicine from NUNM in 2017 along with a certificate in natural childbirth.
 Prior to attending NUNM, she received a B.A. in music and a B.S. in biology from Northern Arizona University in the beautiful mountain town of Flagstaff, AZ.